Rcie worth US$ 320.242 mln exported in first quarter

-ISLAMABAD, Oct 25 (APP):Rice exports from the country during first three months of current financial year grew by 31.91 percent as compared the exports of the corresponding period of last year.
+Islamabad, October 28, (APP):Rice exports from the country during first three months of the current financial year grew by 31.91 percent as compared the exports of the corresponding period of last year.

 During the period from July-September, 2017-18 around 621,094 metric tons rice exported as compared the exports of 482,445 metric tons of the same period last year, according the data of Pakistan Bureau of Statistics.